 Typical interventions will include invasive species mapping and treatments using tools like herbicides, mechanical cutting, prescribed burning, and grazing.
-Forest stands are included in DNR's timber modeling and planning processes so that logging may be used as a tool to move toward some desired future condition such as restoration of prairie or savanna, or regeneration of oak-dominated forests.
+Forest stands on the WWMA are included in DNR's forest modeling and planning processes so that timber harvest may be used as a tool to advance wildlife management objectives such as restoration of prairie or savanna, or regeneration of oak-dominated forests.
 Prescribed fire and prescribed grazing are tools that may be used to maintain grassy, open habitats or to reduce invasive species presence and prevalence.